Deep Learning

 Now you know backpropagation is crucial for making the network accurate and iterative.
 The process targets the weights and bias values used in the hidden layers; therefore, only the non-linear function is considered, as they only work well during backpropagation.
 Thus, there is no surprise that there are many types of non-activation functions.

-Types of Activation Function
+Types of Activation Function in Neural Network

 A common question asked during AI-based interviews is, ‘Which all are activation functions?‘ The answer to that is that there are many types of activation functions.